Done correctly, freediving can be a safe activity. Done wrongly, it can be fatal. Below are the most important rules of freediving safety.

 The first rule of freediving safety is to dive with a buddy, aka, never dive alone.
-Don't practice breath-holding in bodies of water, such as a pool, alone.
+Don't practice breath-holding alone in any body of water, including pools.

 Don't hyperventilate before you dive

 Hyperventilation has many undesirable physiological effects for freediving and greatly increases the risk of blackout.
-When getting ready for a dive, just breathe to relax.
+When getting ready for a dive, just focus on relaxation, both mental and physical.

 After each freedive take 3 recovery breaths

-A recovery breath consists of a passive exhale, a short full inhale, and a brief hold.
+A recovery breath consists of a quick exhale, a quick inhale, and a quick hold.
 Repeat this 3 times.
 Make it a habit even on easy dives, so that you have the muscle memory for it when you need it.